AnhLe0196/smart-wait-example-tests/README.md

 Keyword name: disableSmartWait
 Description: Disable the Smart Wait function when it's enabled by using the above keyword
 ```

 > Note: The Smart Wait function is only available in Chrome and Firefox.

-See more details at [Docs - Smart Wait Function](https://docs.katalon.com/katalon-studio/docs/webui-smartwait.html)